jjvanzon/Circular-Language-Spec/constructs-drafts/input-output/automatic-execution-order-and-more.md

 #### Execution Order

-Execution order is (part) determined by dependency: a procedure that renders a result used in another procedure is executed first.
+Execution order is (part) determined by dependency: a command that renders a result used in another command is executed first.

 Using the dependency rules, argument reference notation (the implicit one) suggests the following execution order: